 As well as different costs, mortgages can have different features.
-Make sure you know the different types so you find the right mortgage for you.
+Make sure you know the different types so you can find the right mortgage for you.

 Some examples of different mortgage features are: